shoelace-style/shoelace/.github/CONTRIBUTING.md

 **A minimal test case is critical to a successful bug report.** It demonstrates that the bug exists in the library and not in surrounding code.
 Contributors should be able to understand the bug without studying your code, otherwise they'll probably move on to another bug.

-If you need your bug prioritized, please consider [sponsoring the project](https://github.com/sponsors/claviska).
+If you would like your bug prioritized, please consider [sponsoring the project](https://github.com/sponsors/claviska).

 ### Pull Requests